• Skip to primary navigation

 Ingredients for leftover turkey fricassee

-Butter - for cooking the garlic and mushrooms.
+Butter: For sautéing the garlic and mushrooms.

-Garlic - 3 cloves, peeled and finely chopped.
+Garlic: 3 cloves, peeled and finely chopped.

-Flour - to thicken the sauce.
+Flour: To thicken the sauce.

 🔪 Instructions